Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 - Scroll down to the Shortcuts section → Choose Toggle Mac Mic

-Now double-tapping the back of your iPhone = toggling the mic on your Mac! 🎉
+Now double-tapping the back of your iPhone = mute/unmute the mic on your Mac! 🎉

 Method 3: Use Siri

-You can say: “Hey Siri, Toggle Mac Mic” to toggle the mic!
+You can say: "Hey Siri, Toggle Mac Mic" to mute/unmute the mic!

 Step 6: Test it!